SharePoint/sp-dev-docs/docs/solution-guidance/Personalize-search-results-sample-app-for-SharePoint.md

 # Personalize search results sample SharePoint Add-in

 The Search.PersonalizedResults sample shows you how to personalize SharePoint by filtering information based on the value of a user profile property.
-Some examples of pesonalization include:
+Some examples of personalization include:

 - News articles or other content filtered by country or location.
 - Navigation links filtered based on the user's role or organization.